LenaHelo/packet_sniffer/README.md

 ## 📁 Getting Started
 - Make sure you have Python3 installed and ready.
 - Install the Scapy library.
-You can use this guide to do so https://scapy.readthedocs.io/en/latest/installation.html#installing-scapy-v2-x.
+You can use [this](https://scapy.readthedocs.io/en/latest/installation.html#installing-scapy-v2-x) guide to do so.
 - Packet sniffing requires root privilages, make sure you run main.py with `sudo` on Linux.